yiiext/nested-set-behavior/readme.md

 trees you'll need `extensions/yiiext/behaviors/trees/schema_many_roots.sql`.

-By default `leftAttribute`, `rightAttribute` and `levelAttribute` values are matching filed names in default DB schemas so you can skip configuring these.
+By default `leftAttribute`, `rightAttribute` and `levelAttribute` values are matching field names in default DB schemas so you can skip configuring these.

 There are two ways this behavior can work: one tree per table and multiple trees per table.
 The mode is selected based on the value of `hasManyRoots` option that is `false` by default meaning single tree mode.
-In multiple trees mode you can set `rootAttribute` option to match existing filed in the table storing the tree.
+In multiple trees mode you can set `rootAttribute` option to match existing field in the table storing the tree.

 Selecting from a tree
 ---------------------